BrentSeidel/Sim-CPU/src/m68000/README.md

 Note that at this point testing is basic sanity checks to see if things work mostly as expected.
 Exhaustive testing has not yet been done.

+There is a fairly comprehensive [test program])https://github.com/MicroCoreLabs/Projects/tree/master/MCL68/MC68000_Test_Code), but this simulator doesn't yet have enough implemented to have a hope of running that.
+Eventually, it should be run to give additional confidence.

 The addressing modes implemented and tested are:
 | Mode | Tested | Syntax | Description |
 |:----:|--------|:------:|-------------|